What I Wish I Had Known Before Starting a Healthcare Administration Career

-Sure, having a natural curiosity and an enthusiasm for learning more is valuable in nearly any role.
-But it is a particularly worthwhile trait for anyone seeking to tackle a field as expansive as healthcare administration.
-Simply put, there’s a lot to master.
+Sure, natural curiosity and an enthusiasm for learning is valuable in nearly any role.
+But it is a particularly worthwhile trait for anyone trying to tackle a field as expansive as healthcare administration.
+There's a lot to master.

 Demonstrating that you want to take on that challenge and embrace learning opportunities is a good way to garner positive recognition.
-Whether this takes the form of pursuing a graduate degree, seeking out certifications or volunteering to take on “stretch” projects, Calder urges new healthcare administrators to keep learning and continuing education as priorities as they progress through their careers.
+Whether you pursue a graduate healthcare administration degree, gain certifications or volunteer to take on “stretch” projects, Calder urges new healthcare administrators to prioritize continuing education and experiential learning throughout their careers.

 Launch your healthcare administration career with confidence

-One aspect of this career that likely won’t surprise you is the need for a college education to get started.
-If you think you’re ready to take that first step, visit the Rasmussen University Healthcare Management degree page.
+One aspect of healthcare administration that likely won't surprise you is the need for a college education.
+If you think you're ready to take that first step, visit the Rasmussen University Healthcare Management degree page.

 Further down the line, you may want to consider pursuing a graduate degree to bolster your resume and potentially open new doors.
-At Rasmussen University, you can complete an online Master of Healthcare Administration program for under $10,000—an appealing option for anyone looking to advance.1
+Rasmussen University offers an online Master of Healthcare Administration program that could be a great choice if you want to continue advancing your education.

-If you’d like to learn more about where an MHA could help take you, check out our article “6 Healthcare Administration Careers You Could Land with an MHA.”
+To learn more about where graduate education in healthcare administration could help take you, check out our article “6 Healthcare Administration Careers You Could Land with an MHA.”